Here’s How Compound Interest Can Grow Your Funds Over Time

 This is especially helpful for people saving their money through an investment vehicle over a long period, such as saving for retirement.

 Why depend on compound interest

-Knowing compound interest doesn’t just tell you to save, but it also tells you the manner you should save to take the best advantage of the snowballing effect.
-Earning 6% on average a year may seem like peanuts now, but over multiple years and even decades, you can easily grow your funds by more than 50%, not to mention successfully combat against the rising inflation.
+Knowing about compound interest doesn’t just tell you to save, but it also tells you the manner you should save to take the best advantage of the snowballing effect.
+Earning 6% on average a year may seem like peanuts now, but over multiple years and even decades, you can easily grow your funds by more than 50%, not to mention successfully combat rising inflation.

 Even though putting your money in an investment vehicle will see its value lurch up and down, but at the end of the day, you still win, compared to the cash you save in a bank account.